vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 ways to go screw up; *ninja* just does its job and stays out of your way.
 Good for *ninja* and that's all there is to be said about *ninja*.

-The search &mdash; focus for this *series* &mdash; is to find the right artist to take on the role of a `meta build tool`.
+The search &mdash;focus for this *series*&mdash; is to find the right artist to take on the role of a `meta build tool`.
 That is a tough role requiring real hardwork; the artists that made it to the final list were `cmake`, `meson`, and `gn`.
 Sorry to say but `cmake` was sent home out